Perceptions of Mud Blister Worms in West Coast Estuaries

 Mud Blister Worms (MBWs) (Polydora spp.) are increasingly affecting aquacultured Pacific oysters in the Pacific Northwest.

-To explore how these impacts are perceived, graduate student Emily Hicks, advised by Dr. Samuel Chan, has launched a study surveying individual consumers, industry professionals (restauranteurs, wholesalers, etc.), and oyster growers.
+To explore how these impacts are perceived, graduate student Emily Hicks, advised by Dr. Samuel Chan, has launched a study surveying individual consumers, purveyors (restauranteurs, wholesalers, etc.), and oyster growers.